sohale/sohale.github.io/pages/reinvented.md

    * VVVV, My Mehr32 was a node-like toolkit, but for Audio.
 Later I realised it is referred to as VVVV-like systems, by some people.
    * The distributed version was conceived but not implemented.

+* "kernel fusion" (did not implement)

 * Many Compiler ideas for the above Mehr32 system

 * Some DSL ideas based on the above Mehr32

+* MLIR: I have plans aboit similar ideas in recent years, only last month (2023) I found out about MLIR and adaptors.
+I had even written a proposal about it in 2011, but I later reveloped it into a framework.
+Not implemented - yet. (under development).

 * JSON
    * An early idea I suggested, I realised it was just invented, and it was called JSON (posted in mailing list about 1999-2000)